 - Shop around.
 There’s intense competition among mortgage lenders in Spain so it makes sense to compare and contrast terms and conditions.

 - Prepare yourself in Spain.
-To get a mortgage, you’ll need a NIE (foreigner’s tax number link to NIE piece) and a bank account link to bank account piece.
+To get a mortgage, you’ll need a NIE (foreigner’s tax number) and a Spanish bank account.

 - Compare costs.
 When you’re looking at loan terms from different banks, be sure to ask who is responsible for the costs of the mortgage.
 Not all are the buyer’s responsibility, although some banks will charge for all of them.
-See The costs of getting a Spanish mortgage.
-Jump to link below
+See the costs of getting a Spanish mortgage.

 - Beware of ‘floor clauses’.
 Mortgage contracts may contain ‘floor clauses’, also known as capped mortgages (clausula suelo in Spanish).
 These allow the bank to charge a minimum percentage interest rate even when rates are lower.
 While floor clauses are not illegal, they can be considered abusive, particularly when the bank has not informed the client of their existence.
 Take professional advice on this if necessary.